jonasmacken/RL-Taxi-OpenAI-Gym/README.md

 # Taxi-v3 Reinforcement Learning Agent 🚖

-This project implements and compares two reinforcement learning algorithms — **Q-learning** and **SARSA** — on the classic **Taxi-v3 environment** from OpenAI Gym.
+This project implements and compares two reinforcement learning algorithms, **Q-learning** and **SARSA**, on the classic **Taxi-v3 environment** from OpenAI Gym.
 The agent is trained to pick up and drop off passengers as efficiently as possible using a learned Q-table.

 ---